Best Baked Panko Salmon

 - Optional – Lemons and parsley for garnish.

 This is taken from my how to serve salmon to picky eaters article, but I think it’s helpful here too!
-There are soooo many opinions about the different types of salmon.
-What type of salmon is most nutritious, and what salmon is most sustainable is often talked about, but I have a few other considerations to think about as well, especially if your family isnโt salmon-obsessed quite yet.
+There are so many opinions about the different types of salmon.
+What type of salmon is most nutritious and what salmon is most sustainable is often talked about, but I have a few other considerations to think about as well, especially if your family isnโt salmon-obsessed quite yet.

 The flavor is another piece to take into consideration.
 Farmed salmon has a more mild flavor and wild-caught has a stronger salmon and fish flavor.
 Some absolutely love the wild-caught salmon flavor โ but those who are still learning to like salmon might prefer farm-raised salmon.

-Storage Instructions
+Storage

 Store leftover salmon in an airtight container in the refrigerator for 1-2 days.